PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 * You go back to the user with the outcome of the above (like a link or gif to a new feature, or a clarification question)
 * Repeat the above

-Cycling through the above is the way to cement your product market fit - it also brings a ton of benefits:

-* it means that you will demonstrate users that you listen to their feedback so that you get more feedback.
-* your product will get better - you should weight user feedback very heavily compared to your instincts around what to build.
-* it will bring you more users through word of mouth.
+Cycling through the above is the way to cement your product market fit.
+As you do this, your product will get better - you should weight user feedback very heavily compared to your instincts around what to build.
+Second, it will bring you more users through word of mouth.
 The one thing you can compete on is speed - you can outperform any competitors by providing a ridiculously excellent experience to your early users.
 So they will tell their friends.
+Third, and best of all, it means that you will demonstrate to users that you listen to their feedback so that you get more feedback.

 ## Failure modes

 * Users aren't activating.
 This means although they _signed up_, they aren't managing to _configure_ / really get started with your product properly.
 Therefore they _never_ get any value from it.
   * Activate your users manually.
-The classic example is the founders of Stripe [used to visit their first users in person](http://paulgraham.com/ds.html#Manual) to integrate their product for them.
+The classic example is the founders of Stripe who [used to visit their first users in person](http://paulgraham.com/ds.html#Manual) to integrate their product for them.
 Do things that don't scale.
 The bonus of this approach is that you'll get deeper customer interaction, so you'll learn more and you'll get a better relationship which will help you get more feedback.
   * Or make your activation simpler.
 * You are getting conflicting feedback on what to build.
   * Go to Level 4, this will help clarify which users are your Ideal Customer Profile, and which aren't.
 Hopefully this exercise will help you pick a clearer direction.